 It’s a typical characteristic of British culture to be self-deprecating – with too much self-belief, drive or ambition perceived as arrogant, or even aggressive.
 This cultural norm naturally manifests in the workplace, but is this preventing professionals from realising their aspirations and scaling the career ladder?

-Latest research into diversity & inclusion by Robert Walters and Totaljobs identifies that a lack of self-esteem is a reoccurring mental health issue for professionals throughout their careers, and women are affected the most.
+Latest research into diversity & inclusion by Robert Walters identifies that a lack of self-esteem is a reoccurring mental health issue for professionals throughout their careers, and women are affected the most.

 Download the research